12 Best Oregon Waterfall Hikes That’ll Take Your Breath Away

 I want to share with you 12 of the best Oregon waterfall hikes I’ve personally found across this state.
 While there are likely dozens more, the truth is that these particular ones get the best ratings and highest recommendations (not just from myself).

-Here are the 12 best waterfall hikes in Oregon (it used to be 10):
+Here are the 12 best Oregon waterfall hikes:

 oregon waterfall hikes new 01